Caligula (film): Retrospective recognition

+Reconstruction attempts

+2007: "Imperial Edition"

+Caligula was released on DVD and Blu-ray in an "Imperial Edition" in 2007, with the unrated theatrical release version and a new version featuring alternative sequencing from the original theatrical release and without the explicit sexual content shot by Guccione, marking the first attempt to reconstruct the film into a version closer to Brass's intentions.
+The reconstruction also includes audio commentaries featuring Malcolm McDowell and Helen Mirren, alongside interviews with the cast and crew.

+2018: Proposed Director's Cut reconstruction

+In 2018, the documentary film Mission: Caligula on Tinto Brass's original plans for Caligula was released.
+The preceding years, Alexander Tuschinski, the documentary's director, had researched the topic in his Bachelor's Thesis and had assisted in the rediscovery of the film's raw footage as well as Brass's 1970s workprint.
+At the premiere, it was announced that Kelly Holland, then-CEO of Penthouse, was interested in having Tuschinski complete the workprint in Brass's style, if possible, with Brass's participation.
+Ultimately, the project did not happen.

 2023 Ultimate Cut reconstruction

 Poster for Caligula: The Ultimate Cut.

 Producer Thomas Negovan announced a reconstruction of the film in 2020, seeking to follow Gore Vidal's original screenplay (rather than the visions of either Brass or Guccione).
 Consisting of previously unreleased material, this 178-minute Ultimate Cut premiered at the 2023 Cannes Film Festival.
 Brass responded by taking legal action against Penthouse Films, saying: "After numerous and fruitless negotiations that have followed over the years, first with the Penthouse and then with other unclear individuals, to edit the material that I shot and which had been found in the Penthouse archives, a version has been created on which I did not take part and which I am convinced will not reflect my artistic vision. [...]
 The Cannes audience will therefore be misled by the arbitrary use of my name."
 McDowell responded positively to this version, writing on Instagram: "Because of the brilliant work of Thomas Negovan – one of my best performances has finally come to light after 47 years!"

 In April 2024, Drafthouse Films acquired the Ultimate Cut for North American distribution, and released it theatrically in August 2024, followed by a streaming and 4K UHD Blu-ray release, the latter of which featured new interviews with McDowell and Negovan.

 The Ultimate Cut received moderately positive reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 6 critics, indicating "generally favorable" reviews.